olib963/javatest/README.md

 <details>
 <summary>Expand</summary>

-Download the latest jar artifact of JavaTest Core.
+Download the latest jar artifact of JavaTest Core from the [release page](https://github.com/olib963/javatest/releases).
  Then create these files:

 1. foo/Calculator.java